imjoehaines/concat-reducers/readme.md

-# Concat-reducers
+# Concat-Reducers
+By default, Redux's combineReducers nests state, which makes it inconvenient to split a large reducer into smaller parts.

-By default, Redux's combineReducers nests state.
-This concats several reducers into a single reducer without nesting state, allowing you to decide how to structure state.
+Concat-Reducers combines any number of reducers into a single reducer without nesting state, allowing you to decide how to structure state within your own app.

 ## Installation
 ```